input-output-hk/cardano-tutorials/node-setup/start-node-connect-to-testnet.md

 ## Get some configuration files

-Starting the node and connecting to the network requires 3 important files:
+Starting the node and connecting it to the network requires 3 important files:

 * topology,json
 * genesis.json